-Our current executive compensation programs are determined and approved by our Compensation Committee, after consideration of recommendations by our Chairman of the Board and our Chief Executive Officer, as to the other Named Executive Officers.
-None of the Named Executive Officers are members of the Compensation Committee.
-The Compensation Committee has the direct responsibility and authority to review and approve the Company's goals and objectives relative to the compensation of the Named Executive Officers, and to determine and approve (either as a committee or with the other members of the Company's Board of Directors who qualify as "independent" directors under applicable guidelines adopted by the NYSE MKT) the compensation levels of the Named Executive Officers.
+Our current executive compensation programs are determined and approved by our Compensation Committee, after consideration of recommendations by our Chairman of the Board and our Chief Executive Officer, as to the other named executive officers.
+None of the named executive officers are members of the Compensation Committee.
+The Compensation Committee has the direct responsibility and authority to review and approve the Company's goals and objectives relative to the compensation of the named executive officers, and to determine and approve (either as a committee or with the other members of the Company's Board of Directors who qualify as "independent" directors under applicable guidelines adopted by the NYSE MKT, LLC) the compensation levels of the named executive officers.

 Our current executive compensation programs are intended to achieve two objectives.
-The primary objective is to enhance the profitability of the Company, and thus, stockholder value.
+The primary objective is to enhance the profitability of the Company, and thus, shareholder value.
 The second objective is to attract, motivate, reward and retain employees, including executive personnel, who contribute to the long-term success of the Company.
-As described in more detail below, the material elements of our current executive compensation program for Named Executive Officers include a base salary, discretionary annual bonuses and discretionary stock options grants.
+As described in more detail below, the material elements of our current executive compensation program for named executive officers includes a base salary, discretionary annual bonuses and discretionary stock options grants.